BramVanRensbergen/Reddit-Revamped/README.md

 Reddit Revamped
 =========================

-A RES-friendly, clean, and minimal Reddit style for both Chrome and Firefox.
+A RES-friendly, clean, and minimal <a href = "http://www.reddit.com">Reddit</a> style for both Chrome and Firefox.
 Supports RES night mode.

 Should be used with the <a href = "https://userstyles.org/">Stylish</a> Firefox/Chrome addon.
 Install using the <a href ="https://userstyles.org/styles/90951/reddit-revamped">userstyles entry</a> for this style.